MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-your-add-on-product-id.md

 ## Product ID

 Enter a unique product ID for your add-on.
-This name will be used to identify your add-on in the dashboard, and is the same identifier that you will need to reference in [your app's code to call the add-on](https://msdn.microsoft.com/library/windows/apps/mt219684).
+This name will be used to identify your add-on in the dashboard, and you can use this identifier to [refer to the add-on in your code](../monetize/in-app-purchases-and-trials.md#how-to-use-product-ids-for-add-ons-in-your-code).

 Here are a few things to keep in mind when choosing a product ID: